maximilien/ragme-io/docs/README.md

 - Pull request process
 - Development setup

-## 🧪 Testing
+## 🧪 Testing and Code Quality

-The project includes comprehensive testing:
+The project includes comprehensive testing and code quality enforcement:

+### Testing

 - **72 tests** covering all major functionality
 - **Modular test organization** with separate test files for each component